April 2008 to November 2014

 Investment funding allocation to CMAs in 2008-09

-Through a Terms of Reference, the NSW Government asked the Commission to provide advice on how available NSW investment funding should be allocated between CMAs in 2008-09.
+Through a Terms of Reference, the NSW Government asked us to provide advice on how available NSW investment funding should be allocated between CMAs in 2008-09.

-In March 2009, the Commission provided its final report and recommended that the NSW Government allocate funding to CMAs for 2008-09 to offset other sources of funding and so provide a better overall balance of funds (Option 1).
+In March 2009, we provided a final report and recommended that the NSW Government allocate funding to CMAs for 2008-09 to offset other sources of funding and so provide a better overall balance of funds (Option 1).
 However, the Government chose to adopt an independent approach to allocate new funding (Option 2).

 - Final report (March 2009)